ASUS-AICS/LibMultiLabel/docs/api/nn_tutorial.rst

 .. literalinclude:: ../examples/bert_quickstart.py
     :language: python3
-    :lines: 26-36
+    :lines: 26-35

-to initialize a model.
+to initialize a model with a suitable learning rate setting.

 Step 6.
 Initialize a trainer
 ----------------------------